Dejan Djokic (footballer)

-Dejan Djokic (born 26 September 2000) is a Swiss professional footballer who plays as a forward for Nemzeti Bajnokság I club Debreceni VSC.
+Dejan Djokic (born 26 September 2000) is a Swiss professional footballer who plays as a forward for Nemzeti Bajnokság I club Debreceni VSC, on loan from Sion.

 Club career

 Djokic is a youth product of Vaduz, and signed his first professional contract with them in 2020.
 He helped the club get promoted into the Swiss Super League for the 2020–21 season.
 He made his professional debut with Vaduz in a 1–0 Swiss Super League loss to FC St. Gallen on 27 September 2020.

+Djokic won the Liechtenstein Cup three times with Vaduz, scoring a hat-trick in the 2023-24 Final in a 5-0 win over FC Triesenberg.

 On 21 May 2024, FC Vaduz announced that Djokic and several other players will leave the club at the end of the season.

 On 2 August 2025, Djokic signed with Nemzeti Bajnokság I Hungarian club Debreceni VSC.